chtan/sussfin205/docs/Horizontal and Vertical Analyses.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

+The magnitudes of most of the fields are in the millions and are cognitively hard to grasp.
+We will have a better picture of the numerical trends when we perform a base-year or common-size analysis.

 We can't compare the magnitudes of the trends here because the scales of the numerical data sets are incompatible.
 Though we can talk about the general shapes of these sparklines.

 We quickly observe from the sparklines that the revenue and net income has been on a rising trend since 2020 when Covid-19 initially struck.
 On the other hand, Other Expenses, D&A and EBITDA have been decreasing.